 - 10. Carefully separate the motor and torque arm assembly from the detent shaft. - 11.
-Remove the screw and conical shakeproof lockwasher attaching the torque arm and washer to the faulty motor and remount the arm on the new motor.

-- 12. Mate the motor shaft and the detent shaft.
+Remove the screw and conical shakeproof lockwasher attaching the torque arm and washer to the faulty motor and remount the arm on the new motor. - 12.
+Mate the motor shaft and the detent shaft.
 Do not make contact between the detent shaft and the motor.
-Maintain a gap of 0.06 ± 0.02 inch between the motor and the end of the detent shaft. - 13.
+Maintain a gap of $0.06 \pm 0.02$ inch between the motor and the end of the detent shaft. - 13.
 Insert the locking wedge into the detent shaft (via the threaded end of the hole).
 Install the setscrew. - 14.
-Attach the torque arm to the carriage mount with a screw and lockwasher. - Dress the leadwires of the replacement motor into the spiral cable wrap.
-Press the contact pins into J230.
+Attach the torque arm to the carriage mount with a screw and lockwasher. - Press the contact pins of the replacement motor into J230.
 Connect P230 to J230. - 16.
 Manually disengage the detent pawl.
-Using a push-pull gage (12210797), check that the force encountered when moving the carriage from Track 00 to Track 202 plus one and back does not exceed 32 ounces. - 17.
-Perform step 10 of the Track Photocell Rotational Adjustment procedure (align track indicator dial). - 18.
+Using a push-pull gage (12210797), check that the force encountered when moving the carriage from track 00 to track 202 plus one and back does not exceed 40 ounces.

+- 17. Perform steps 2, 3, and 10 of the Track Photocell Rotational Adjustment procedure (align track indicator dial). - 18.
 Perform the Actuator Dynamic Tests and Adjustments procedure. - 19.
-If the four bolts securing the carriage mount to the main deck were loosened, perform the Head/Arm Adjustment procedure. - 20.
+If the four bolts securing the carriage mount to the main deck were loosened, perform the Actuator Adjustment procedure. - 20.
 If the four bolts securing the carriage mount to the main deck were loosened, perform the Head/Arm Adjustment procedure. - 21.
 Install the plastic shroud with four screws and washers.
-Make certain the carriage, sector block, and the brush assembly fit properly through the openings in the shroud.
+Make certain the carriage, sector/presector block, and the brush assembly fit properly through the openings in the shroud.
 Pull the shroud toward the front of the unit to ensure that it protects the heads when the carriage is in the retracted position.